Continuing Education 2012

 Shake off late-summer torpor and consider going back to school.
 There are study options to suit all schedules and commitment levels, from one-day workshops to degree programs, and a growing number are offered online.
 Have you been meaning to learn Spanish, brush up on baking, turn your hand to welding or gain social media skills?
 Whether you’re looking for language lessons, cooking classes, computer courses, photography classes or yoga instruction, the range of classes in NYC can be overwhelming.
-Our edited compendium of continuing ed makes choosing a class or program as simple as ABC.
+Our edited compendium of continuing studies makes choosing a class or program as simple as ABC.

 Acting | Business | Cooking | Dance | Electronics | Fashion | Growth industries | History | International | Job hunting | Knitting (and other crafts) | Language | Movies | New York | Online | Psychology | Queer culture | Real estate | Sexy | Tech | Urban agriculture | Visual arts | Writing | Xbox | Yoga | Zombie (and other cocktails)